-Assessment Assessment methods Oral examination.
-Students will be also given the opportunity to hold presentations during the courses. -The examination schedule is published on the site of the Degree Course and on Esse3. - To register for the examination, access to the Esse3 system is binding.
-Assessment criteria Students are expected to: show their ability to contextualize the key topics under examination within the relevant cultural, literary and historical framework, and to discuss their significance in contemporary culture; to analyse the literary and non-literary texts under examination, and to recognise their relevant features, as well as discuss their content and ideology; to analyse and interpret the literary issues under examination as represented in a variety of text types; to convey complex information on topics related to German literary studies and to use appropriate vocabulary; Final exam and grading criteria to use different methods and critical tools The performance of the students will be assessed through oral exams.
-The oral colloquium is usually conducted between a candidate and an examiner and consists of a series of questions on each of the course topics (I. the course subject; II.
+Assessment Assessment methods Oral examinati on.
+Students will be also given the oppo ortunity to hold presentations during the courses. -The examination on schedule is published on the site of the Degree Course and on Esse3. - To register fo r the examination, access to the Esse3 sys tem is binding.

+Assessment criteria Students are expected to: show their ability to contextualize the key topics under examination within the relevant cultural, literary and historical framework, and to discuss their significance in contemporary culture; to analyse the literary and non-literary texts under examination, and to recognise their relevant features, as well as discuss their content and ideology; to analyse and interpret the literary issues under examination as represented in a variety of text types; to convey complex information on topics related to German literary studies and to use appropriate vocabulary; to use different methods and critical tools Final exam and grading The performance of the students will be assessed through oral exams. criteria The oral colloquium is usually conducted between a candidate and an examiner and consists of a series of questions on each of the course topics (I. the course subject; II.
 German literary history).
 It is designed to evaluate the critical skills and methodological knowledge gained by the student, also by taking into account the discussion of papers presented during the course sessions.
 The performance assessment uses a grading scale from 1/30 to a maximum of '30/30 cum laude'.
 The Minimum passing grade is 18/30.
 Reaching a clear view of all the course topics as well as using a correct language terminology will be valued with maximum score.
 In the event of a full grade (30/30), the Examination Board may grant honours (lode).
 Mnemonic knowledge of the course topics or not completely appropriate terminology will be valued with intermediate scores.
 Unknown topics or inappropriate terminology use will be valued, depending on the seriousness of the omissions, with minimal or insufficient scores.
-Further information Office hours are published on the teacher's web page.
+Further information schodshess of the officious, with minimal of histilicitic scores.
+Office hours are published on the teacher's web page.
 Time schedules are however subject to change.
-Students are recommended to check the teacher's web page and the department website for possible variations.
-Students experiencing difficulty in preparing for the examination may contact the teacher during his/her office hours or request an appointment by email.
+Students are recommended to check the teacher's web page and the department website for possible variations Students experiencing difficulty in preparing for the examination may contact the teacher during his/her office hours or request an appointment by email. appointment by Citiali.